wcastand/test/README.md

 install dependencies : `yarn`
 run the server : `yarn dev`

+run the migrations: `yarn knex migrate:latest` run the seed if you want a default admin user: `yarn knex seed:run`

 to generate the types for typescript, use : `yarn generate` (add `--watch` when you're coding)